 It’s convenient, accessible, and enormously popular — but it’s not always the right fit for Amazon sellers.
 Sometimes, alternate options are needed.

-Right now, in 2020, the holidays are fast approaching, and sellers need to be sure they are prepared for a busy holiday shopping season.
-However, effective August 16, 2020, Amazon has introduced Q4 inventory restrictions to limit storage capacity based on inventory performance, as well as ASIN-level quantity limits (more on these updates below).
+On August 16, 2020, Amazon introduced Q4 inventory restrictions to limit storage capacity based on inventory performance, as well as ASIN-level quantity limits (more on these updates below).

-Unsurprisingly, these changes have caused some panic and confusion among sellers.
+Unsurprisingly, these changes caused some panic and confusion among sellers.

 Why use Amazon’s fulfillment alternatives?